-The Memorial Hospital of Rhode Island (MHRI) Podiatric Medicine and Surgery Residency is a three year program (PM&S-36), approved by the Council on Podiatric Medical Education
+The Memorial Hospital of Rhode Island (MHRI) Podiatric Medicine and Surgery Residency is a three year program, approved by the Council on Podiatric Medical Education

 Residents are fully integrated into an active outpatient podiatric clinic as well as many of the attendings’ offices.
 This allows for involvement throughout a patient’s medical or surgical management.
-Residents also scrub and assist in surgery at a local surgery center that is not affiliated with MHRI.
+Residents also have rotations at Kent County Hospital

 in Warwick, RI providing even more opportunities to scrub and assist in surgery.